altruizim101/Final-Project/README.md

 ## Proposal -

-- Research question I expect to answer (in one sentence, if possible) : Are farmers better off using recommendations based on our analysis applying ML tecchniques?
+- Research question I expect to answer (in one sentence, if possible) : Are farmers better off using recommendations based on analysis applying ML tecchniques?
 - Expected data source(s): [https://www.kaggle.com/datasets/atharvaingle/crop-recommendation-dataset/data]
 - Techniques expected to use in analysis: Decision Tree, KNN, SVM, among others.
 - Expected results: Presented through data visualization, models used for evaluations, accuracy of models, correlation driving recommendations.